ednieuw/Lilygo-T-Watch-2020/README.md

 Enter the character b followed with your WIFI password.  aPassword</br>
 Send a @ to rest the watch and volila the watch is running on time.</br>

-The rest is reading the manual of my program for ths watch</br>
+The rest is reading the manual for ths watch</br>

 <h1 align = "center">🌟LilyGO T-Watch V2020 V3🌟</h1></br>